Transportation in a Climate-Constrained World

 A discussion of the opportunities and challenges involved mitigating greenhouse gas emissions from passenger travel.

-In Transportation in a Climate-Constrained World, the authors present the first integrated assessment of the factors affecting greenhouse gas (GHG) emissions from passenger transportation.
-They examine such topics as past and future travel demand; the influence of personal and business choices on passenger travel's climate impact; technologies and alternative fuels that may become available to mitigate GHG emissions from passenger transport; and policies that would promote their adoption.
-And most important, taking into account all of these options, they consider how to achieve a more sustainable transportation system in the next thirty to fifty years.
+In the nineteenth century, horse transportation consumed vast amounts of land for hay production, and the intense traffic and ankle-deep manure created miserable living conditions in urban centers.
+The introduction of the horseless carriage solved many of these problems but has created others.
+Today another revolution in transportation seems overdue.
+Transportation consumes two-thirds of the world's petroleum and has become the largest contributor to global environmental change.
+Most of this increase in scale can be attributed to the strong desire for personal mobility that comes with economic growth.
+InTransportation in a Climate-Constrained World, the authors present the first integrated assessment of the factors affecting greenhouse gas (GHG) emissions from passenger transportation.
+They examine such topics as past and future travel demand; the influence of personal and business choices on passenger travel's climate impact; technologies and alternative fuels that may become available to mitigate GHG emissions from passenger transport; and policies that would promote a more sustainable transportation system.
+And most important, taking into account all of these options are taken together, they consider how to achieve a sustainable transportation system in the next thirty to fifty years.

 HardcoverOut of Print ISBN: 9780262012676 356 pp. | 6 in x 9 in 30 figures, 17 tables

 Paperback$35.00 X ISBN: 9780262512343 356 pp. | 6 in x 9 in 30 figures, 17 tables